Tutorial: Set up SQL Data Sync between Azure SQL Database and SQL Server on-premises

-- Clean up the Data Sync objects and side tables on the new database by using this script.
-This script deletes all of the required Data Sync objects from the database.
+- Clean up the Data Sync objects and additional tables on the new database by using this script.
+The script deletes all the required Data Sync objects from the database.

 - Recreate the sync group with the new database.
 If you no longer need the old sync group, delete it.

 Congratulations.
-You have created a sync group that includes both a SQL Database instance and a SQL Server database.
+You've created a sync group that includes both a SQL Database instance and a SQL Server database.

 For more info about SQL Data Sync, see:

-- Sync data across multiple cloud and on-premises databases with Azure SQL Data Sync
+- Data Sync Agent for Azure SQL Data Sync

-- Best practices for Azure SQL Data Sync
+- Best practices and How to troubleshoot issues with Azure SQL Data Sync

-- Monitor Azure SQL Data Sync with OMS Log Analytics
+- Monitor SQL Data Sync with Azure Monitor logs

 For more info about SQL Database, see: